 ChairpersonMember since 2015.
 Chairperson since 2016.
 Jennifer is a management consultant with over 19 years of experience working in Australia and the UK with top tier consulting firms including Deloitte, KPMG, Arthur Andersen and Ernst & Young.
 She has worked across the private and public sectors in business and IT consulting organisations in Australia and the UK.
 Her experience has spanned transformational and performance improvement programs, including customer service design, shared services and outsourcing, and she has designed and implemented programs for greater public sector efficiency, effectiveness and accountability.

 Deputy ChairpersonDeputy Chairperson since 2015.
-Lora is a corporate and commercial lawyer with 15 years’ experience advising on mergers and acquisitions, major infrastructure and ICT projects, commercial contracts and government services.
+Lora is a corporate and commercial lawyer with 20 years experience advising on mergers and acquisitions, major infrastructure and ICT projects, commercial contracts and government services.
 She also advises private and public companies, government and NFPs on corporate governance issues, with a particular focus on information governance (data protection, privacy, intellectual property and ICT).
-Lora was listed in the 'Best Lawyers in Australia' 2014 list for Government Practice, and in the 2015 list for Information Technology Law and Privacy and Data Security Law.
+Lora is listed in the Australian Financial Review's "Best Lawyers in Australia" list in the fields of Privacy and Data Security Law, Information Technology Law, Commercial Law and Government Practice.
+Lora is a graduate of the Australian Institute of Company Directors, and recently completed an MBA (Executive) at the Australian Graduate School of Management.

 TreasurerTreasurer since 2016.
-Brett is a management consultant with over 30 years’ experience in the public and private sectors in Financial Management, Human Resource Management and Corporate Services delivery, he brings a wealth of knowledge and contemporary experience.
-Brett’s consulting experience has been predominantly in the Public Sector arena across both Financial and Human Resource competencies, and has drawn him to a number of critical reform programmes across Government.
+Brett is a management consultant with over 30 years’ experience in the public and private sectors in Financial Management, Human Resource Management and Corporate Services delivery.
+He brings a wealth of knowledge and contemporary experience.
+Brett’s consulting experience has been predominantly in the Public Sector arena across both Financial and Human Resource competencies, which has drawn him to a number of critical reform programmes across Government.

 MemberAs an experienced Early Childhood Lecturer, Teacher and Advocate, Carolyn sees an incredible value in fostering and nurturing a strong community focus within programs and services that support families, young children and those who are vulnerable.
-Her professional and academic focus lies within early childhood teacher education and creating inclusive and supportive learning environments that champion the voices of children and their families.
-Her qualifications include a Bachelor of Business, Bachelor of Education, a Master of Education (Early Childhood) and currently working towards a Graduate Diploma in Pastoral Counselling.
-Currently, Carolyn is a Lecturer and the National Course Coordinator for undergraduate early childhood teacher education programs at the Australian Catholic University.
+Her professional and academic focus lies in early childhood teacher education and creating inclusive and supportive learning environments that champion the voices of children and their families.
+Carolyn is currently working towards a Graduate Diploma in Pastoral Counselling.
+Carolyn is a Lecturer and the National Course Coordinator for undergraduate early childhood teacher education programs at the Australian Catholic University.

 MemberMember since 2017.
 Sebastian is a Fellow at the Centre for Mental Health Research at the Australian National University and Senior Lecturer at the Brain and Mind Centre at Sydney University.
 His PhD studies focused on mental health and accountability - trying to tell if what we are doing is really helping people.
 Sebastian worked with staff at Woden Community Service to prepare a case study looking at the impact of the NDIS on Woden's psychosocial services.
 Sebastian is keen to contribute to the development of community services that make it possible for people to live well in the community.